eval

 The QUERY can be read from STDIN, a file, or the command line, and query results can be output to STDOUT or a file.
 You can also define the output format.

-If the query returns an error, fauna-shell exits with a non-zero exit code.
+If the query returns an error, the Fauna CLI exits with a non-zero exit code.

 You can’t use this command to execute a query in a parent or peer database.
 To access a database outside of the current database, log in to the Fauna Dashboard.